Matt Morginsky

-Matt "Mojo" Morginsky (born June 14, 1976), is an American musician who is the lead vocalist of the Christian ska band The O.C.
+Matt "Mojo" Morginsky (born June 14, 1976), is an American musician who was the lead vocalist of the Christian ska band The O.C.
 Supertones.

 Early years

 Matt Morginsky was born in Long Island to a Jewish father and an Italian mother.
 At age 14, he converted to Christianity.
 The following year, in January 1991, he arranged to meet Jason Carson, because he was interested in starting a Christian band.

 Personal life

 In 2011, Morginsky graduated from Covenant Theological Seminary in St. Louis, Missouri.
 He served as an assistant pastor at Denver Presbyterian Church in Denver, Colorado.
 He lives in Denver with his wife and four children.
 In later years he has served as the lead pastor at Grace and Peace Church in Northeast Denver, Colorado.

 Musical career

 Saved

 Morginsky and Carson formed a band which at first was named "Saved".
 Ethan Luck joined the band on guitar, and Carson's friend, Tony Terusa, joined on bass guitar.
 During their formative years, the band had difficulty finding their musical style.
 By April 1995, they had decided to be a ska band, and the name was changed to "The O.C.
 Supertones."